urwid/urwid/docs/manual/displayattributes.rst

 allowing your interface to degrade gracefully by using display modules' palette modes and providing command line arguments or other interfaces to switch modes.

-When setting up a palette with :class:`MainLoop` (or directly on your screen instance), you may specify attributes for 16-color, monochrome and high color modes.
-You can then switch between these modes with :meth:`screen.set_terminal_properties`, where :attr:`screen` is a :class:`MainLoop` attribute or your own screen instance.
+When setting up a palette with :class:`~urwid.main_loop.MainLoop` (or directly on your screen instance), you may specify attributes for 16-color, monochrome and high color modes.
+You can then switch between these modes with :meth:`screen.set_terminal_properties`, where :attr:`screen` is a :class:`~urwid.main_loop.MainLoop` attribute or your own screen instance.

 `register_palette reference <http://excess.org/urwid/reference.html#Screen-register_palette>`_